|Domestic earth pin sockets

 For that reason it seems incorrect to indicate these sockets as "French type".

 2. The origin of earth pin sockets is still unknown.
-Possibly a Belgian engineer, but any indication or proof fails.
+Possibly a Belgian company or engineer, but any proof or indication fails.
 There could have been a relation between Belgian and Swiss earth pin sockets; the design of one may have inspired the other (or vice versa).*

 3. Another mystery is why Czechoslovakia did not had to pay royalties.
-Possibilities are: (i) socket patent was expired in 1933;
+Possibilities are: (a) socket patent was expired in 1933;

-(ii) invention has never been patented; (iii) competition in a growing market for earthed domestic plugs and sockets, may have given a non-Czechoslovak organization the idea to increase market share of pin earth sockets by paying the royalties.
+(b) invention has never been patented; (c) competition in a growing market for earthed domestic plugs and sockets, may have given a non-Czechoslovak organization the idea to increase market share of pin earth sockets by paying the royalties.

 4. Czechoslovakia was probably the first country - worldwide - to oblige by law that only earthed sockets shoud be installed in all new homes and buildings (from mid 1934 !).